stroxler/pyre-notes-and-tools/pycon-2025/typing-ecosystem-v1.md

   - LSP-MCP integrations can allow AI to query information (like what is this type, where is it defined, what completions are available) just like an IDE
 - And types are a valuable tool for validating the results
   - Type checking is very fast, can provide a much tighter inner iteration cycle for an AI agent than running tests
-    - Academic research suggests up to an 80% reduction in the use of undefined symbols
+    - Academic research suggests up to an 80% reduction in mistakes where generated code tries to use undefined symbols
-    - The very specific errors, which include line numbers
+    - The very specific errors, which include line numbers, seem to accelerate AI's ability to course-correct from feedback
   - Types can also help with one of the biggest concerns with AI coding: security
     - Some security features can be encoded directly into library types (for example, PEP 675 allows libraries to prevent user-controlled data from flowing into SQL queries or shell calls to avoid injection attacks)
     - The presence of types can enable downstream static analysis - for example Meta relies heavily on the Pysa taint analyzer for security, but it needs types in order to resolve method calls